open-source-labs/Chronos/examples/microservices/README.md

   - Head over to localhost:3000 to view reverse proxy acting as the frontend of this microservice example
   - Start adding data!
   - Run `npm install` in the Chronos root folder.
-  - Run `npm run both` to start Electron app
+  - Then, run `npm run both` in the Chronos root folder to start the Electron app
     - Add a new application in Chronos app dashboard.
     - The URI should be your CHRONOS_URI